|Universe Feature Requests||

 One way to do it would be to fork S1 to S2; you'd do your thinking in S2, ignoring your adversary.
 When you click Resume in S2, your brain is transplanted back to your body in S1, S2 is discarded, and S1 continues.

 Lily's request: the ability to fly through the universe, walk through solids, and shrink to atomic levels.
-Presumably, during this travel you'd just be an observer: you wouldn't affect anything you're seeing.
+Presumably, during this travel you'd just be an observer: you wouldn't affect anything.

 This would be hard to implement; you'd need to alter the laws of physics in lots of subtle ways.
 Presumably while you're flying into Alpha Centauri its radiation doesn't destroy your cells, but you're able to "see" it with a brightness appropriate for your eyes.
 And you continue to breath oxygen.
 Lots of details would need to be worked out.

 I call this "observer mode"; it's also needed for Time Travel (below).

 Ray's request.
 Yawn.